-Marijuana could serve as a treatment option for male infertility, a new study published in The FASEB Journal found.
-The same type of receptors in the human brain and body that respond to cannabis (known as “CB2” receptors) are also responsible for regulating sperm, researchers discovered.
+Another study revealed that Marijuana could potentially serve as a treatment option for male infertility.
+From their results it appeared that the same type of receptors in the human brain and body that respond to cannabis (what we call “CB2” receptors) are also responsible for regulating sperm, researchers publishing in The FASEB Journal discovered.

-About 7 percent of men have male infertility, accounting for up to 50 percent of infertility cases overall.
-Drug treatment programs — including hormone replacement therapy — are available as potential treatment options, but their effectiveness isn’t guaranteed.
-Researchers behind the latest study hope their findings will lead to the development of medicines that chemically mimic the effects of cannabis.
+About 50 percent of infertility cases are due to male infertility.
+Drug treatment programs — including hormone replacement therapy — are currently options for treatment, but their effectiveness isn’t ever guaranteed.
+Researchers behind this study hope their findings will lead to the development of medicines that chemically mimic the behaviour and effects of cannabis.